Robinet Testard

 Robinet Testard (fl.
-1470–1531) was a French medieval illuminator and painter, whose works are difficult to attribute since none of them was signed or dated.
+1470–1531) was a French illuminator and painter, whose works are difficult to attribute since none of them was signed or dated.
 He is known to have worked for the family of Charles, Count of Angoulême (1459–96) in Cognac, and made Valet de Chambre to the family in 1484.
 When the Count of Angoulême died in 1496, Testard accepted service with the Count's widow, Louise of Savoy, and is mentioned at the time of her death in 1531.